MUN Archaeology Field Schools 2018

-This field school will take place just outside the city of Saint-Pierre, at Anse à Bertrand.
+This field school will take place in Anse à Bertrand located just outside the city of Saint-Pierre.
 This site was occupied between the 17th and 20th centuries, and according to historic maps several fishing buildings, potentially a chapel, and a fort were present in Anse à Bertrand.
-The 2017 excavations are the first to be undertaken on this site and should lead to a better understanding of the early occupation of the territory by European nations during the 17th and 18th centuries.
-The digs will also allow us to gain knowledge on Saint-Pierre's small fishing settlements located in Anse à Bertrand during the 19th and the 20th century.
+The 2017 excavations lead to a better understanding of the initial occupation of the territory by European nations during the 17th and 18th centuries.
+The 2018 digs will also allow us to further our knowledge on Saint-Pierre's small fishing settlements located in Anse à Bertrand.

 This year’s field school will teach students a variety of skills crucial to the practice of archaeology including archival research, geophysics, survey, excavation, conservation and cataloguing.

 Saint-Pierre et Miquelon offers a fantastic setting for a field school as participants will develop not only their archaeological skills, but they will also be immersed in an international context enhancing their intercultural competencies.
-Saint-Pierre et Miquelon is offering a “go abroad” experience, and it is close enough to Newfoundland to make it possible to keep this experience affordable.
+Saint-Pierre et Miquelon is offering a “go abroad” experience, and it is close enough to Newfoundland so it is possible to keep this experience affordable.

-- ARCH 3585-3586 Archaeology Field School, Saint-Pierre et Miquelon, Summer Term 2017, June 28th to August 9th.
-The class meets each day from 8am to 5pm.
+- ARCH 3585 and ARCH 3586 Archaeology Field School, Saint-Pierre et Miquelon, Summer Term 2017, June 25th to August 3rd.
+The class meet each day from 8am to 5pm.
 Over the course of the field school 2 weeks will be spent in St. John’s, the other 4 weeks will take place in Saint-Pierre (specific dates for the stay in Saint-Pierre are to be determined).

 Past Field Schools